 All sika deer in France are descendants of individuals given to President Carnot by the Emperor of Japan during an official visit in 1890.
 They have prospered throughout parks and enclosures where their offspring were bred.
 The majority of the "wild" population is the result of animals that escaped from parks or enclosures, in particular following the storm of 1999.

 Sika deer live in temperate and subtropical forests.
 They are easy to distinguish from other deer: they're smaller than fallow deer and their antlers are smaller and simpler.
 They live in large groups of up to 80 individuals.

 Keep up hope

-Neither the parcelling of its habitat nor hunting is a threat to the deer today.
-Its numbers are growing.
-Even so, scientists are worried about the genetic mix and hybridisation that's occurring between the European red deer and the sika deer.
+Neither the fragmentation of its habitat nor hunting constitute a threat for the deer today: its population is increasing.
+Nonetheless, scientists are concerned about genetic mixing and hybridization between red deer and sika deer.